collabassess/cpsxblock-coconstruction/Readme.md

 # Development
 You will need [Docker](https://www.docker.com/get-docker).
 If you are using a Linux distro, [read here](https://docs.docker.com/compose/install/#install-compose) to learn how to properly install Docker Compose.

-After installation, perform these tasks:
+After Docker's installation, perform these tasks:

  1. `git clone` this repository
  2. `cd cpsxblock-coconstruction`